larsonjj/generator-yeogurt/README.md

 ```

 ## Dynamic Dashboard
-Here is what the dashboard looks like when you run `grunt server`:<br>
+Here is what the dashboard looks like when you run `grunt serve`:<br>
 ![](http://i.imgur.com/yW4QC3e.png =650x)

 It is 'dynamic' because it is generated at compile time using comments placed at the top of development files.
 An example of these comments in a template file is as follows: